|Date of Birth||4 September 1969, London, England, UK|

 Music, songwriting and art have been other strong passions for Noah.
 In 1994 he became part of a band called "The Honky Tonk Angels.
 A singer-guitarist, included in this band were Noah's co-stars from previous movies Loene Carmen and Kym Wilson.
 He has also formed other bands with such names as Cardboard Box Man, Flipper & Humphrey and The Thirteens, a country-western rock group.

-American audiences have taken an equal "shine" to Noah recently, particularly as the manager of Stillwater in the popular film Almost Famous (2000); as Bryce in the popular adventure film Lara Croft: Tomb Raider (2001) and its sequel which both starring Angelina Jolie; a featured role in the Tom Cruise starrer Vanilla Sky (2001); and in the "Willy Wonka" extravaganza Charlie and the Chocolate Factory (2005) as Mr. Bucket.
+American audiences have taken an equal "shine" to Noah recently, particularly as the manager of Stillwater in the popular film Almost Famous (2000); as Bryce in the popular adventure film Lara Croft: Tomb Raider (2001) and its sequel which both starring Angelina Jolie; a featured role in Vanilla Sky (2001) which starred Tom Cruise; and in the "Willy Wonka" extravaganza Charlie and the Chocolate Factory (2005) as Mr. Bucket.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org